 I was more intrigued by a cat that was just hanging out among the hustle and bustle of Tianzi Mountain’s main square.
 With nobody residing on the mountain permanently, it was unclear who its owner was, but it did at least seemed happy and well fed.

-Another major landmark on Tianzi Mountain is that of Xiang Dakun, a local ruler of the Tujia people in the 14th century.
+Another major landmark on Tianzi Mountain is the statue of Xiang Dakun, a local ruler of the Tujia people in the 14th century.
 In fact, it’s after him that Tianzi Mountain was named!

 The Tujia, one of China’s largest ethnic minorities, have long inhabited this part of Hunan (read more here).
-And during the 14th century, a local ruler named Xiang Dakun staged a revolt against the ruling Ming dynasty, after which he set up his headquarters on the mountain and proclaimed himself Tianzi, or ‘Son of Heaven (天).’
+And during the 14th century, Xiang Dakun staged a revolt against the ruling Ming dynasty.
+Afterward, he set up his headquarters on the mountain and proclaimed himself Tianzi, or ‘Son of Heaven (天).’

 This was a fairly common name for rulers in ancient China, including those of imperial dynasties, as leaders saw themselves as intermediaries between heaven and earth.

-Xiang Dakun and his men would not experience peace for long, as they were soon tasked with fighting off 10,000 Ming soldiers approaching the mountain.
+Xiang Dakun and his men could not rest for long, however, as they were soon tasked with fighting off 10,000 Ming soldiers approaching the mountain.
 Unable to withstand the onslaught, they plummeted to their deaths in the area known as the Shentang Gulf.
-As tragic as the story is, Shentang Gulf is now one of Tianzi Mountain’s prominent scenic areas.
+As tragic as the story is, Shentang Gulf is now one of Tianzi Mountain’s prominent scenic spots.